ningchencontact/azure-docs.zh-tw/articles/active-directory/users-groups-roles/licensing-groups-change-licenses.md

     # The license is expected to be fully assigned from the group and not in an error state.
     if([string]::IsNullOrEmpty($expectedError))
     {
-        # Check if the assigned license is inherted from the expected group and without an error on it.
+        # Check if the assigned license is inherited from the expected group and without an error on it.
         return (UserHasLicenseAssignedFromThisGroup $user $skuId $groupId)
     }
     # The license is expected to be in the specific error state on the specific group.